perrydc/npr/README.rst

     >>> for episode in search.response['items'][0]['items']:
 	...		print(episode['attributes']['audioTitle'])

-	Ep.
-66: Liar, Liar \n
+	| Ep.
+66: Liar, Liar
-	Episode 65: Tunnel Vision \n
+	| Episode 65: Tunnel Vision
-	Ep.
-64: I'm Right, You're Wrong \n
+	| Ep.
+64: I'm Right, You're Wrong

 Authentication functions:

-	npr.auth() - authenticates your app with your developer credentials from dev.npr.org npr.login() - returns a short code your user can enter at secure.npr.org/device, which will deliver a bearer token to your app npr.logout() - removes the user's bearer token from your app.
-Remember to logout before distributing your app. npr.deauth() - removes your developer credentials from the app by deleting the npr.conf file
+	| npr.auth() - authenticates your app with your developer credentials from dev.npr.org
+	| npr.login() - returns a short code your user can enter at secure.npr.org/device, which will deliver a bearer token to your app
+	| npr.logout() - removes the user's bearer token from your app.
+Remember to logout before distributing your app.
+	| npr.deauth() - removes your developer credentials from the app by deleting the npr.conf file

 Endpoint classes:

-	npr.Station('query') - returns metadata about an NPR station, where 'query' can be call letters, zip code, city, or any indexed metadata. npr.Search('query') - returns programs or episode titles with a term that matches your 'query' npr.User() - returns data (including content preferences) about the logged in user npr.Recommend() - returns a list of recommended audio for the logged in user.
+	| npr.Station('query') - returns metadata about an NPR station, where 'query' can be call letters, zip code, city, or any indexed metadata.
+	| npr.Search('query') - returns programs or episode titles with a term that matches your 'query'
+	| npr.User() - returns data (including content preferences) about the logged in user
+	| npr.Recommend() - returns a list of recommended audio for the logged in user.

 Endpoint helper functions:

-	<YOUR OBJECT NAME> .response - the json response from the endpoint
+	| <YOUR OBJECT NAME> .response - the json response from the endpoint
-	<YOUR OBJECT NAME> .pretty() - prints the json output in human-readable form
+	| <YOUR OBJECT NAME> .pretty() - prints the json output in human-readable form
-	<YOUR OBJECT NAME> .find('your json value') - returns the json key path for the value you entered
+	| <YOUR OBJECT NAME> .find('your json value') - returns the json key path for the value you entered

 Full endpoint documentation is available at dev.npr.org